 Thank you for your interest in visiting Tisarana Monastery.
-We accept overnight visitors during the “work year”, April-December.
+We accept overnight visitors during the “work year”, May-December.
 Click on one of the links in the table of contents or scroll down to read the entire document.
-All overnight guests to Tisarana are required to have listened to the guest recording or to have read the information in the ‘Daily Schedule’ section as well as all of the information under the ‘Staying as an Overnight Guest’ heading.
+All overnight visitors to Tisarana are required to have listened to the visitor recording or to have read the information in the ‘Daily Schedule’ section as well as all of the information under the ‘Staying as an Overnight Visitor’ heading.

 General Information: Day Visits | Daily Schedule: a) Sunday Public Meditation b) Lunar Observance Day